-Psalm 68:11 (verse 12 in the Massoretic Text) states, “The Lord announced the word.
+Psalm 68:11 (verse 12 in the Masoretic Text) states, “The Lord announced the word.
 The women proclaiming it are a great company.”
 And Joel prophesied: “I will pour out my Spirit on all people.
-Your sons and daughters will prophesy. . . .
-Even on my servants, both men and women, I will pour out my Spirit in those days…” (Joel 2:28-29)
+Your sons and daughters will prophesy. …Even on my servants, both men and women, I will pour out my Spirit in those days…” (Joel 2:28-29)

-Before telling you why Paul ordered the women of Corinth to be silent in the congregation, I will ask you, the reader, a question.
-Why didn’t Paul (3 chapters earlier in 1Cor 11:5) scold those women who were praying and prophesying in the congregation at Corinth for praying and prophesying?
-Instead, he simply instructed them not to pray and prophesy unveiled for it was as shameful as having their heads shaved.
-Yet three chapters later, in 1Cor 14:34-35, Paul commands the women of Corinth to be silent in the assembly.
-He said they should not be allowed to speak and that they should question their own husbands at home if they wanted to learn.
+Before revealing the reason Paul ordered certain women in Corinth to be silent in the congregation, I must point out three chapters earlier in, 1 Corinthians 11:5, Paul scolded certain women who were praying and prophesying in the congregation at Corinth for being unveiled.
+He did not scold them for praying and prophesying, both which require speaking.
+Paul simply instructed them not to pray and prophesy unveiled for it was shameful, as was having their heads shaved.
+Then, three chapters later, in 1 Corinthians 14:34-35, he commanded the women of the Corinth fellowship to be silent in the assembly.
+Paul told them to question their husbands at home if they wanted to learn.

 Ancient Greco-Roman World of the First Century

-“Plutarch, writing in the early second century of the Christian era, said that female worshipers of Osiris shared in shouting and movements similar to women in the sway of Dionysiac frenzy.”
-(Plutarch Moralia 364 F)
+“Plutarch, writing in the early second century of the Christian era, said that female worshipers of Osiris shared in shouting and movements similar to women in the sway of Dionysiac frenzy” (Plutarch Moralia 364 F).

 “The Dionysiac cult (among other things) encouraged what we today would call “cross-dressing.”
-“Men wore veils and long hair as a sign of their dedication to their pagan god, while women unveiled themselves or had their hair shorn to show their dedication.”
-(Plutarch Moralia 266 C-E.; Athenaeus 12.525); Lucian Dea Syria 6)
+Men “wore veils and long hair as a sign of their dedication to their pagan god, while women unveiled themselves or had their hair shorn to show their dedication” (Plutarch Moralia 266 C-E.; Athenaeus 12.525); Lucian Dea Syria 6).

-Women In Leadership Roles In The Scriptures
+Women’s Leadership Roles In Scripture

-“And Shaphan the scribe told the king, saying, Hilkiah the priest has given a book to me; and Shaphan read it before the king.
+Huldah, a female Prophetess, advised the King in 2 Kings 22:10-14.
+“And Shaphan the scribe told the king, saying, ‘Hilkiah the priest has given a book to me,’ and Shaphan read it before the king.
 And it happened when the king heard the Words of the Book of the Law, he tore his garments.
-And the king commanded Hilkiah the priest, and Ahikam the son of Shaphan, and Achbor the son of Micaiah, and Shaphan the scribe, and Asahiah the king’s servant, saying, ‘Go, inquire of Jehovah for me, and for the people, and for all Judah, as to the Words of this Book that has been found; for great is the wrath of Jehovah that has been kindled against us, because our fathers have not listened to the Words of this Book, to do according to all that which is written concerning us.’
-And Hilkiah the priest, and Ahikam, and Achbor, and Shaphan, and Asahiah, went to Huldah the prophetess, the wife of Shallum, the son of Tikvah, the son of Harhas, the keeper of the wardrobe (and she lived in Jerusalem in the second quarter).
-And they spoke with her.
-And she said to them…”
+And the king commanded Hilkiah the priest and Ahikam the son of Shaphan, and Achbor the son of Micaiah, and Shaphan the scribe, and Asahiah the king’s servant, saying, ‘Go, inquire of the LORD (Yahweh) for me, and for the people, and for all Judah, as to the Words of this Book that has been found; for great is the wrath of the LORD (Yahweh) that has been kindled against us, because our fathers have not listened to the Words of this Book, to do according to all that which is written concerning us.’
+And Hilkiah the priest, and Ahikam, and Achbor, and Shaphan, and Asahiah went to Huldah the prophetess, the wife of Shallum, the son of Tikvah, the son of Harhas, the keeper of the wardrobe (she lived in Jerusalem in the second quarter).
+They spoke with her, and she said to them…”

 Deborah: A Judge and Leader of Israel

-Judges 5:7 The leaders ceased in Israel; they ceased until I, Deborah, arose.
-I arose as a mother in Israel.
-And Judges 5:13 says “…the LORD made me (Deborah) have dominion over the mighty.”
+Judges 5:7 “The leaders ceased in Israel.
+They ceased until I, Deborah, arose.
+I arose as a mother in Israel.”

-Batya Ruth Wootten, in her book Mama’s Torah, on page 32 wrote the following: “Judges 5:7 tells us, ‘The rulers ceased in Israel until thou didst arise, Deborah…’ And in Judges 5:13 we read that D’vorah said, ‘ YHVH made me have dominion over the mighty.’
-This woman urged military leader Barak to arise and take command of the troops, but he refused to do so unless D’vorah continued as his co-leader.”
+In her book Mama’s Torah (page 32), Batya Ruth Wootten wrote the following: “Judges 5:7 tells us, ‘The rulers ceased in Israel until thou didst arise, Deborah…’ And in Judges 5:13, we read that D’vorah (Deborah) said, ‘The LORD (Yahweh) made me have dominion over the mighty.’
+This woman urged military leader Barak to arise and take command of the troops, but he refused to do so unless D’vorah (Deborah) continued as his co-leader.”

-Queen Esther Decrees A Law
+Queen Esther Decreed Law

 Women Sang in the Temple

-Ezra 2:64-65 The whole congregation together was forty two thousand, three hundred and sixty, besides their male slaves and their slave-girls, these were seven thousand, three hundred and thirty seven; and among them two hundred singing men and singing women.
+Ezra 2:64-65 “The whole congregation together was forty-two thousand, three hundred, and sixty, besides their male slaves and their slave-girls, these were seven thousand, three hundred, and thirty-seven, and among them two-hundred singing men and singing women.